alexwlchan/alexwlchan.net/src/_drafts/parallel-scan-scanamo.md

 At work, we use DynamoDB for storing large collections of records -- these get processed by the [catalogue pipeline][pipeline] that feeds our API, which ultimately powers search on the new Wellcome Collection website.

-All of our models are defined as [Scala case classes][case_class], and we use the [Scanamo library][scanamo] to interact with DynamoDB.
+All of our models are defined as [Scala case classes][case_class], and we use [Scanamo][scanamo] to interact with DynamoDB.
-Scanamo is a wrapper around the DynamoDB SDK which hides the work of serialising and deserialising case classes into the DynamoDB format.
+Scanamo is a wrapper around the DynamoDB SDK which hides the work of serialising and deserialising case classes into the DynamoDB internal format.

 When we change the pipeline, we want to reprocess all the existing records in DynamoDB (we call this "reindexing").
 If you want to iterate over the records in DynamoDB, you have to do a [Scan operation][scan].
-Running a Scan returns the records in sequence, so you can only run one worker at a time -- this is pretty slow.
+A Scan returns the records in sequence, so you can only run one worker at a time -- this is pretty slow.
-We want to process the table in parallel, so we have a bodged mechanism for dividing the table into "shards", and then processing each shard separately.
+We want to process the table in parallel, so we have a DIY mechanism for dividing the table into "shards", and then we process each shard separately.

 <img src="/images/2018/dynamodb_lambda.png" style="max-width: 600px;">

 DynamoDB tables can produce [an event stream][stream] of updates to the table.
-We connect this stream to a Lambda function, which picked a "reindex shard" for a row, and write that shard back to the table.
+We connect this stream to a Lambda function, which picks a "reindex shard" for a row, and writes that shard back to the table.
-The shard ID is copied to a [global secondary index (GSI)][gsi], which allows us to efficiently work out which rows are in which reindex shard.
+The shard ID is copied to a [global secondary index (GSI)][gsi], which allows us to efficiently work out which rows are in a particular reindex shard.

 When we want to reindex the table, we run one worker per reindex shard -- every row is in exactly one reindex shard, and the GSI lets us look up the contents of each shard.
 It runs significantly faster than processing the table in sequence.

 It's also pretty brittle.
 It relies on the DynamoDB stream and the Lambda working correctly (both of which can be flaky), it's extra infrastructure for us to maintain, and we're stuck with a fixed shard size.
-If we later decide to change the shard size, we need to go back and reshard the entire table.
+If we decide to change the shard size later, we need to go back and reshard the entire table.

 This has a whiff of [Not Invented Here syndrome][nih].
 We can't be the only people who want to process a DynamoDB table in parallel!

-Yesterday, I stumbled across a blog post [announcing parallel scans][blog] in DynamoDB.
+Yesterday, I stumbled across an old blog post [announcing parallel scans][blog] in DynamoDB.
-This is exactly what we need -- it's a supported API, doesn't require extra infrastructure from us, and it lets us pick a different shard size for different reindexes.
+This is exactly what we need -- it's a supported API, doesn't require extra infrastructure from us, and it lets us pick a different shard size on each scan.
 It's worth a look.

-I couldn't find an implementation of parallel scan that also uses Scanamo and case class serialisation, so I decided to write my own.
+I couldn't find an implementation of parallel scan that also uses Scanamo and case classes, so I decided to write my own.
 (I did Google it before diving in!)
 It's a useful standalone component, so I thought I'd write up what I found.